Dawn

 how it all began

 How do years of being a Mechanical Engineer working in the Aerospace industry prepare someone for the entertainment biz?
-Besides the obvious…there are plenty of opportunities to hone your acting talents each time you smile and say "yes sir, everything's great" and then there's always the chance to perfect your tap dancing skills once a year during your performance review.
+Besides the obvious…there are plenty of opportunities to hone your acting talents each time you smile and say "yes sir, everything's great"!
+And then there's always the chance to perfect your tap dancing skills once a year during your performance review.
 But mostly, being held captive by Corporate America is a huge motivator to find a way out and give up a long standing membership in CDOA (Cubicle Dwellers of America).

 the "great escape"